Tennesssee 57, Texas Tech 44

 Mar.
 28, 2000

 MEMPHIS, Tenn.
-(AP) _ A limping Tamika Catchings couldn't shoot, yet the All-American managed to do everything else in leading Tennessee to the Final Four for a record 12th time.
+(AP) _ Tamika Catchings couldn't shoot Monday night.
+The All-American did just about everything else to make sure the Tennessee Lady Vols got back to the Final Four for a record 12th time.

-Catchings, playing with a sprained right ankle for much of the game, scored just seven points but grabbed 16 rebounds as top-seeded Tennessee held off Texas Tech 57-44 on Monday night in the Mideast Regional final.
+Catchings, playing on a sprained right ankle much of the game, scored just seven points but grabbed 16 rebounds in helping top-seeded Tennessee hold off Texas Tech 57-44 in the NCAA Mideast Regional final.

-For awhile, the game looked like a replay of last year's East Regional final, when Tennessee star Chamique Holdsclaw couldn't hit a shot.
+For awhile, the game looked like a replay of last year's East Regional final, when Tennessee's star player, Chamique Holdslaw, couldn't hit a shot.
 The Lady Vols lost that game to Duke, ending a run of three straight national championships.

 But Catchings refused to let the Lady Vols (31-3) lose to Texas Tech (28-5).

-The 6-foot-1 forward tipped away passes, took charges and matched her career high with the 16 rebounds.
-She had three steals and six assists.
+The 6-foot-1 forward was everywhere, tipping away passes, taking charges and matching her career high on the boards.
+She had three steals and handed out six assists.

 Kara Lawson led Tennessee with 13 points.
-Michelle Snow and Semeka Randall each had 12 points for the Lady Vols, 7-of-7 in regional finals played in Tennessee.
+Michelle Snow and Semeka Randall each had 12 points for the Lady Vols, now a perfect 7-of-7 in regional finals played in Tennesse.

 Texas Tech hasn't been to the Final Four since 1993, when Sheryl Swoopes led the Lady Raiders to a national championship in their one and only appearance.
 The Lady Raiders used their defense to harass Tennessee into one of its worst shooting performances this season.